Recovering costs and payments from third parties

 Where an intervention is into a partnership, all partners in the firm at the time of intervention are jointly and severally liable for the costs, which we can enforce directly against them.

-Under legislation, we are also able to apply to the High Court to require a former partner, or a manager or former manager of an authorised firm which is a body corporate to pay intervention costs.
-This power can only be exercised where the person’s conduct contributed to the need to intervene.
-This means we are able to recover costs from those directly responsible.
-In some circumstances this allows us to take action where a perpetrator within a firm anticipates the intervention and resigns from the partnership before we intervene.
+This power can only be exercised where the person's conduct contributed to the need to intervene.
+This means we can recover costs from those directly responsible.
+In some circumstances this allows us to take action where a perpetrator within a firm anticipates the intervention and resigns before we intervene.

 The statutory test

 In order to succeed, we will need to satisfy the court that the conduct within the firm which made it necessary for us to intervene was "carried on with the consent or connivance of, or was attributable to any neglect" by the person we intend to bring the claim against.
 This wording is broad.
 We will examine all evidence in our possession to assess the conduct of the individual concerned.

 n a two-partner firm, Mr A deals mainly with conveyancing and Mrs B deals with wills and probate.
 We receive complaints from clients that they have not received sale proceeds due to them after completion.
 We find there have been a number of misappropriations by Mr A of client money on conveyancing transactions.
 These have been hidden by false entries in the accounts (which Mr A maintained).
 Mr A resigns from the practice.